 Instant ramen noodles get a bad rap as fast food for lazy people or poor students, but as Lara said in her recent post in which she shared her best instant ramen recipe and now not-so secret formula for upgrading instant ramen noodles, all you have to do is take the dried instant noodles themselves, discard those little packets of dehydrated veg and seasoning, and add your favourite ingredients to really take instant ramen to the next level.

-But while Lara may love her Thai MAMA noodles, for me the best instant ramen noodles are Korean instant ramen noodles and Nongshim Shin Ramyun in particular.
-My best Korean instant ramen noodles recipe upgrades Nongshim’s Shin Ramyun, which are easily the best instant ramen noodles as far as I’m concerned, but I’ve used those little packets of seasoning in this case.
+But while Lara may love her Nissin ramen noodles, for me the best instant ramen noodles are Korean instant ramen noodles and Nongshim Shin Ramyun in particular.
+My best Korean instant ramen noodles recipe upgrades Nongshim’s Shin Ramyun, which are easily the best instant ramen noodles as far as I’m concerned, but I’ve still used those little packets of seasoning in this case.

 The spicy soup base of Nongshim’s Shin Black Noodle Soup hits the spot, so I just add melt-in-your-mouth slices of char siu pork, crisp Chinese greens, blanched bean sprouts, a boiled egg, deep-fried shallots, and my heady homemade chilli oil.
 I generally don’t find instant noodles very satisfying, but with a little planning, you can easily turn instant ramen noodles into a ‘real’ meal.